ImadSaddik/CV/README.md

     - [How Marijuana Can Improve Your Health](https://workwithcarolyn.com/words/how-marijuana-can-improve-your-health)
     <br><br>

-## 📌 Volunteering

-**EU Conference Team Member** @ [Write the Docs](https://www.writethedocs.org/conf/) _(Jul 2019 - Present)_<br>
-Technology conference focused on documentation systems, tech writing theory, and information delivery.
-  - [Emceed](https://workwithcarolyn.com/speaking/emcee) the last in-person event in 2019 and the first virtual event in 2020
-  - Introduced speakers and faciliated Q&A sessions
-  <br><br>

-**Workshop Lead** @ [New Devs on the Block](https://newdevs.org/) _(Jul 2019 - Dec 2021)_ <br>
-Free, two-day workshops to help people build their first website.
-  - Creating a curriculum that covers HTML, CSS and a bit of JavaScript
-  - Preparing supplemental presentations on topics like accessibility and animations
-  - Events in Nürnberg and Vienna, now post-poned due to the COVID-19 outbreak
-  <br><br>

-**Web Development Instructor** @ [ReDI School of Digital Integration](https://www.redi-school.org/) _(Feb 2017 - Aug 2021)_<br>
-Non-profit digital school for tech-interested newcomers applying for asylum in Germany.
-  - Built and continuously developed the course curriculum with a team of 4-8 other instructors
-  - Led classes to improve student comprehension of React, HTML, CSS and general web design principles
-  - Mentored students through presentations and job search
-  - _Note: Took a break from teaching in 2019_
-  <br><br>

-**Co-Organizer** @ [QueerJS](https://queerjs.com/) _(Jun 2019 - Dec 2021)_<br>
-🏳️‍🌈 A meetup for everyone where queer speakers take the stage.
-  - Selected speakers and scheduling events
-  - Fostered an inclusive community and enforced the code of conduct
-  - 🐻 _Previously co-organized [BerlinJS](https://berlinjs.org/) from May 2018 - May 2020_
-  <br><br>

 ## Accomplishments

 - **First Best Paper Award** @ [ICRERA 2024 — 13th International Conference on Renewable Energy Research and Applications](https://www.icrera.org/archieve2024/)